When to Use High Beam and Low Beam Headlights

 High-beam headlights are basically a safety device installed in all cars which is supposed to illuminate the path ahead to a much greater distance.
-Interestingly however, according to study by Insurance Institute for Highway Safety (IIHS), less than half of all drivers use their high-beams mistakenly thinking they can see well enough without them.
+Interestingly however, according to a study by the Insurance Institute for Highway Safety (IIHS), less than half of all drivers use their high beams mistakenly thinking they can see well enough without them.

 Related: Reflector vs Projector Headlamps

-While the above study reflects the driving behavior of those living in the west, it’s a complete opposite in our part of the world.
-People tend to drive their cars always on high-beams making the lives miserable for others on the road.
-Correct use of high-beam and low-beam headlights is a simple way of improving safety, not only for oneself but for the others as well.
+While the above study reflects the driving behavior of those living in the West, it’s the complete opposite in our part of the world.
+People tend to drive their cars always on high beams making lives miserable for others on the road.
+Correct use of high-beam and low-beam headlights is a simple way of improving safety, not only for oneself but for others as well.

 What are High Beams?

-High beam gives you the option to make your headlights brighter, which are otherwise called low-beam in usual circumstances.
+A high beam gives you the option to make your headlights brighter, which is otherwise called a low beam in usual circumstances.
 In some cars, high beams use a separate bulb from low beam headlights.
 Other conventional bulbs contain two filaments in the same bulb: one for the main beam and the other for the low beam.
 When you switch your headlights to high-beam, they become brighter illuminating a larger area, allowing you to see more of the road ahead.
 This is extremely useful in some situations but can be painful for incoming traffic due to excessive brightness.

 High-beam headlights are ideal when driving at night in a poorly-lit area.
 Your low beams are usually bright enough in the city, where there are plenty of streetlights, but may not be sufficient in sub-urban conditions.
 Without streetlights, it can be difficult to see far enough ahead to avoid obstacles like pedestrians, bumps in the road, or wild animals.

-High-beams are so much brighter than low-beam that they can dazzle other drivers.
+High beams are so much brighter than low beams that they can dazzle other drivers.
 When passing, or driving behind another car, it’s always recommended to turn off your high-beam to avoid blinding others on the road.

-Low beam (dipped) headlights point towards the ground.
+Low-beam (dipped) headlights point toward the ground.
 They are designed to illuminate the road without shining in the eyes of other drivers.
-High-beams, however, point straight ahead.
-This allows you to see farther ahead, but can blind oncoming traffic.
+High beams, however, point straight ahead.
+This allows you to see farther ahead but can blind oncoming traffic.
 If you are trailing behind an already moving vehicle, the high-beam light can also reflect off the drivers’ rear-view mirrors and dazzle them.

 Some Facts

 Low-beam headlights light up the road for a distance of about 150-200 feet.
-According to the rules of book, when you cannot see farther than 200 feet using low-beams, you should switch to high-beams, unless:
+According to the rules of the book, when you cannot see farther than 200 feet using low beams, you should switch to high beams, unless:

 • Another vehicle is within 200 feet and approaching you from the opposite direction.